 Common Entrance & Scholarships

-The Common Entrance examinations are used for assessing pupils who transfer to many senior independent schools at 13.
-Most candidates take their Common Entrance papers in June of the year of entry to their senior school.
+The Common Entrance examinations are used for assessing pupils who transfer to many senior independent schools at 13+, although a small number of schools e.g. Winchester College, do set their own entrance examinations.
+Most candidates take their Common Entrance papers in June of the Year of entry to their senior school.

 Common Entrance is essentially non-competitive, in that if a candidate reaches the required standard then a place will be given.
-Some schools however, are now awarding academic exhibitions to those pupils who produce the best overall Common Entrance score at the school.
+Some schools, however, are now awarding academic exhibitions to those pupils who produce outstanding Common Entrance grades to their schools.

-The results can be at one of three levels; an award, which can be a scholarship, an exhibition or a bursary; no award but the pupil is excused Common Entrance on the strength of their papers and finally no award and the pupils is asked to sit Common Entrance.
-Our expectation is for all our scholarship pupils to be excused Common Entrance on the strength of their papers and each year our results bear testament to this.
+The results can be at one of three levels’ an award, which can be a scholarship, an exhibition or a bursary; no award but the pupil is excused Common Entrance based on the strength of their papers and finally no award and the pupil may be asked to sit Common Entrance.
+Our expectation is for all our Scholarship pupils to be excused Common Entrance on the strength of their papers.